 Fleet management: Understanding not only what parcels need to be moved, but where they need to go, helps with fleet management.
 IoT sensors can interact with transportation management software to help with route optimization.
 Vehicles can share information with fleet managers about fluid levels, tire pressure and other maintenance issues, to predict problems before they occur.
 GPS sensors can allow managers to know where vehicles and freight is without having to make a phone call.
 The manager can also monitor driving behavior.
 See our blog for more on the benefits of route optimization.

 Parcel invoice audit recovery: The shipping and freight industry can use the internet and technology to save money with shipping using a parcel audit recovery system.
 These systems rely on a predictive analytics platform that searches for carrier invoice inconsistencies and automatically applies for appropriate credits.
 While this type of process can be performed manually, it is less accurate than doing it with an automated system.

 Parcel or freight audit recovery like Shipware’s, uses artificial intelligence that has been honed over the years.
-It is able to find errors after conducting a 65-point audit of each invoice.
+It is able to find errors after conducting a multi-point audit of each invoice.
 Our system saves customers 1-9% of their total invoice amounts.
 The software runs behind the scenes at night, and does not involve any customer time or effort.
 The credits show up in the customer’s carrier account.

 Just as sensor use makes shipping more efficient, use of automation software to find and recover carrier credits is a smart move.
 The service costs nothing up front, with fees only paid based on credit received.